 The morning started O.K. temperature-wise but quickly got unbearably hot.
 We made the mistake of taking a bike ride into town, which was really just around the corner from our camping ground.
 Even if it was still fairly early in the day, the heat was too much and I needed a shower by the time we returned.
 We considered leaving the bikes and going downtown again by foot but just the thought of walking through the dust/mud and heat exhausted me.
 Besides, the downtown wasn’t much to see – somewhat cute but very small, nothing to write home about.

-My friends spend the day in the water and we considered joining them but opted for a nice long nap inside the air-conditioned RV instead of the no-doubt cooling but too-brown water of the French Broad River.
+My friends spent the day in the water and we considered joining them but opted for a nice long nap inside the air-conditioned RV instead of the no-doubt cooling but too-brown water of the French Broad River.

 In the evening, we chose to grill and have another air-conditioned meal before heading out to hang out with our friends.
 More of their friends had arrived and the party was full on.
 One of the couples had a really cool make-shift camper built on the back of their truck.
 Their rescue three-legged pit bull and two humans could comfortably sleep in the cozy get-up.
 We spent more fun quality time with the gang before retiring for the night.